 The terms of reference define the intent of the beekeepers to preserve Namuli’s forests and the trees surrounding their apiaries.
 These agreements engage beekeepers in connecting with their peers to protect beehives against uncontrolled fires, support conservation objectives and solidify a mutual understanding of the interdependence between healthy hives, healthy forests and thriving futures.

 By co-developing and signing the terms of reference, each beekeeper indicates a willingness and interest to compromise around terms of mutual benefit in an individual conservation agreement model.
 The signing of the terms with local beekeepers demonstrates the potential for identifying areas that satisfy both conservation objectives and community needs and goals that build towards economic security in harmony with a thriving ecosystem.
-The participation and support for these agreements mark promise for future conservation activities that link conservation and human well-being on Mount Namuli.
+The participation and support for these agreements mark promise for future conservation activities that will realize a thriving future for both thriving people and thriving places.

 Click through the gallery below to see more!